McPeakDev/db/README.md

 # db
-A generic and reusable postgres ORM for rust applications.
+A generic and reusable postgres ORM for rust applications using axum.